Testwell CMTJava

 - Calculating Maintainability Index (MI)

-code's McCabe, Halstead and lines of code measures
+formulae from the code's McCabe, Halstead and lines of code

-- The used formulae is widely accepted in the
+- The used formulae is widely accepted at

-industry and is defined for example at Software Engineering Institute's
+the industry and is defined at various places in the

 - Extremely fast processing